ESPToolKit/esp-date/README.md

 ## Gotchas
 - ESPDate never configures SNTP or timezone rules; ensure the device clock is set before calling `now()`.
 - All arithmetic and comparisons are UTC-first.
 Local helpers rely on the current process TZ (`setenv("TZ", ...)`, `tzset()`); make sure that matches your deployment.
+- Month/year arithmetic clamps to the last valid day of the target month (e.g., Jan 31 + 1 month → Feb 28/29; Feb 29 - 1 year → Feb 28).
+- `differenceInDays` is purely `seconds / 86400` truncated toward zero, not a calendar-boundary delta.
 - Leap seconds are treated like 60th seconds in parsing; they are not modeled beyond that.
 - `isSameDay` compares the UTC calendar day.
 Use `startOfDayLocal` / `endOfDayLocal` if you need local-day comparisons.
 - The library avoids dynamic allocations and exceptions; formatting returns `false` if buffers are too small or time conversion fails.
+- ESP32 toolchains ship a 64-bit `time_t`; ESPDate assumes that width (there is a `static_assert` to catch 32-bit time_t).

 ## Restrictions
 - ESP32 + FreeRTOS (Arduino-ESP32 or ESP-IDF) with C++17 enabled.